bin456789/reinstall/README.en.md

 - Includes many comments.

 ## System Requirements

+The original system can be any system listed in the table.

+The system requirements for the target system are as follows:

 | Target System                                                                                                                                                                                                                                              | Version                               | Memory    | Disk                   |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------- | --------- | ---------------------- |